 Dis Pater Pocket Prayer Beads: Gaulish Celtic God of the Underworld, God of Prosperity

 This set of "Dis Pater" pocket prayer beads consists of a total of twelve beads.
 There are three sets of three beads on the loop, signifying the realms of earth, sea and sky, each set separated by a knotwork spacer bead.
-Joining the string is an additional bead and a pendant, a symbol representing the god: a a crowned skull, a reminder of his role as god of the underworld.
+Joining the string is an additional bead and a pendant, a symbol representing the god: a skull, a reminder of his role as god of the underworld.

 We do not know the original Gaulish name of this god; we only know him as "Dis Pater" because the Romans equated him with their own god of that name.

-It is made with 10mm deep green fire-polished Czech glass beads, separated by silver-toned metal spacer beads, and glass seed beads to provide a comfortable transition from one bead to the next and to make the piece lightweight, supple, and easy to handle.
+It is made with 10mm deep green fire-polished Czech glass beads, separated by gold-toned metal spacer beads, and glass seed beads to provide a comfortable transition from one bead to the next and to make the piece lightweight, supple, and easy to handle.
 The loop itself is approximately 11" (28cm) in circumference.
 It is designed to be used in prayer and meditation, to decorate an altar or shrine, and/or to adorn a statue.
 The small size makes it easy to keep on hand in a drawer, a purse, or a pocket.

 The beads come with a prayer to the god, written specifically to be used with this prayer bead design, and with a cotton muslin bag for storage.